MathewBiddle/ATN-archive/_docs/atn-archive.md

 mermaid: true
 ---

-# Archive SOP
+# Standard Operating Procedure for Archive
-This page documents the Standard Operating Procedures for archiving the ATN observations.
+This page documents the standard operating procedures for archiving the U.S. Animal Telemetry Network (ATN) telemetry data at the National Oceanic and Atmospheric Administration NOAA National Centers for Environmental Information (NCEI).
 The observations have been split into [trajectory](#trajectory) and [profile](#profile) observation types.
 Each section below documents the decisions made for the archival of the data at NCEI.

 ## Data flow